Aditya-Codes-247/Design_and_Analysis_of_Algorithms/README.md

 # This Repository consists of the solutions of the LeetCode problems that I did in my learning journey of DSA and Design and Analysis of Algorithms.
-## The solutions my be in any of the three languages as I am proficient in them:
+## The solutions may be in any of these three languages:
 ### 1. C++
 ### 2. C
 ### 3. Python